lowlighter/metrics/README.md

 ## 🏗️ Deploying your own web instance (~15 min setup, depending on your sysadmin knowledge)

-It is possible to setup your own instance if you don't want to use GitHub Actions or if you want to allow others users on your instance.
+It is possible to set up your own instance if you don't want to use GitHub Actions or if you want to allow others users on your instance.

 When sharing an instance, it is advised to restrict the number of users which can use it through the rate limiter or the access list, to avoid reaching the requests limit of GitHub APIs.